coreinfrastructure/best-practices-badge/background.md

 4. (For level 5): Evidence that all code has been reviewed by someone else.

 5. Evidence that there are a number of users (e.g., for level 4, at least 100 users).
+If there are many users, this suggests the project is producing useful software and that there are a number of potential future reviewers.

 6. Require that at least some developers learn how to write secure programs, including what to look for.
 There are freely available materials, such as <http://www.dwheeler.com/secure-programs> that teach how to do this.
 E.g., at level 2, at least 2 developers (including one trusted developer) has asserted that they&#8217;ve read at least one book on how to write secure programs.
 Level 5: all trusted developers have read at least one book.